- Anal cancer

-The anus is made up of the last few centimetres of the bowel (anal canal) and the skin around the opening (anal margin).
-During a bowel movement, the muscles of the anus (sphincters) relax to release the solid waste matter known as faeces or stools.
+The anus is the opening at the end of the bowel.
+It is made up of the last few centimetres of the bowel (anal canal) and the skin around the opening (anal margin).
+During a bowel movement, the muscles of the anus (sphincters) relax to release the solid waste matter known as faeces, stools or poo.

 Structure of the anus

 |squamous cell carcinoma (SCC)||Most anal cancers are SCCs.
 These start in the flat (squamous) cells lining much of the anus.
 The term “anal cancer” commonly refers to SCCs, and here we focus on this type of anal cancer.|

 |adenocarcinoma||Some anal cancers are adenocarcinomas.
 These start in cells in the anal glands.
 This type of anal cancer is treated in a similar way to bowel cancer.|

 |skin cancer||In rare cases, SCCs can affect the skin just outside the anus.
 These are called perianal skin cancers.
 If they are not too close to the sphincter muscles, they can be treated in a similar way to SCCs on other areas of the skin.
 For more on this, see Skin cancer.|

 Who gets anal cancer?

 Every year, about 460 people are diagnosed with anal cancer in Australia.
 It is more common over the age of 50 and is slightly more common in women than in men.
 The number of people diagnosed with anal cancer has increased over recent decades.

 About 80% of anal cancers are caused by infection with a very common virus called human papillomavirus (HPV).
 HPV can infect the surface of different areas, including the anus, cervix, vulva, vagina, penis, mouth and throat.
 Unless they are tested, most people won’t know they have HPV infection as it usually doesn’t cause symptoms.

 HPV infection is the main risk factor for anal cancer, but other factors that may increase the risk include: